chenhongbiao/en/_posts/2015-12-10-The-reform-of-dormitory-arrangement.md

 Computer Science 1303 Persuasive Speech

-Speech Title/ Topic: Give the right of choosing roommates to students
+Speech Title/Topic: Give the right of choosing roommates to students.

-General Purpose: To persuade
+General Purpose: To persuade.

 Specific Purpose: To persuade the audience that current system of dormitory assignment has great shortages.
 After hearing my speech, the audience will agree that there is a need of reform and they will take actions.